WeSpeakEnglish/ANTIRTOS/README.md

 It is developed especially for embedded systems where the complexity and overhead of an RTOS are not justified.
 This is an universal branch with dynamic memory (heap) allocation approach.

-The modern branch also avaliable here: [modern branch](https://github.com/WeSpeakEnglish/ANTIRTOS/tree/modern), it enhances simplicity in usage by leveraging the standard library (std) and static allocation.
+The modern version is avaliable here: [modern branch](https://github.com/WeSpeakEnglish/ANTIRTOS_MODERN), it enhances simplicity in usage by leveraging the standard library (std) using tuples and static allocation.
 However, it is not supported on some platforms yet.

 ### Benifits: